 I was a white woman in Kenya.

 I was lower than low.
 I was a woman, which is difficult enough even for Kenyan women, and I was white.
 I was a Muzungu.
 I walked down the street and had that insult hurled in my face on the daily, among MANY others.
 It’s the equivalent of being called a N****r here in North America but for whites.
 Not everyone appreciated me being there.
 They thought I was there to steal their jobs and their money and whatever else goes through a racists head.
-I had to walk with E or my farm boy or a crown of neighbours when I went to town for my own safety.
+I had to walk with E or my farm boy or a crown of neighbors when I went to town for my own safety.

 So yes, I understand “politics” can get annoying, or draining and you don’t want to talk about it sometimes, but that’s what privilege does.
 Makes you think you are safe and secure in your own little bubble.
 Allowing you to feel it unnecessary to join in with these situations.